AbdoJoker99/Data-Structure/README.md

 - [Contributors](#contributors)

 ## Overview
 This is a Data Structures project built using python, which includes implementations of basic data structures such as arrays, stacks, queues, and trees.
-Each data structure comes with essential operations and is integrated with a simple GUI for easy interaction and visualization.
+Each data structure comes with essential operations and is integrated with a simple GUI for easy interaction and visualization

 ## Features
 - **Array Operations**: Create, read, update, and delete elements from an array.